-Here, $\kl{\cdot}{\cdot}$ denotes the Kullback-Leibler divergence, while $\theta$ and $\phi$ represent the parameters of deep neural networks — the \emph{decoder} and \emph{encoder network} respectively — which can be optimized using unbiased gradient estimates obtained through Monte Carlo samples from $q_\phi(\z|\x)$.
+Here, $\kl{\cdot}{\cdot}$ denotes the Kullback-Leibler divergence, while $\theta$ and $\phi$ represent the parameters of neural networks --- the \emph{decoder} and \emph{encoder network}, respectively, of the VAE --- which can be optimized using unbiased gradient estimates obtained through Monte Carlo samples from $q_\phi(\z|\x)$.

-Given a VAE, we will refer to sampling $\z_i \sim q_\phi(\z|\x_i)$ on input $\x_i$ as the \emph{encoding process}, and — following convention — to $g_\theta(\z_i)$ as a \emph{reconstruction} of $\x_i$, where $g_\theta(\cdot)$ denotes the \emph{deterministic component of the decoder} \citep{kumar2020implicit}.
+Given a VAE, we will refer to sampling $\z_i \sim q_\phi(\z|\x_i)$ on input $\x_i$ as the \emph{encoding process}, and, following convention, to $g_\theta(\z_i)$ as a \emph{reconstruction} of $\x_i$, where $g_\theta(\cdot)$ denotes the \emph{deterministic component of the decoder} \citep{kumar2020implicit}.

-\subsection{Adversarial Attacks on VAEs}
+\subsection{Adversarial Attacks On VAEs}

-In adversarial attacks on machine learning models, an adversary tries to alter the behavior of a model.
+In adversarial attacks, an adversary tries to alter the behavior of a model.
 Although much work has focused on classifiers, adversarial attacks have also been proposed for VAEs, whereby the model is ``fooled'' into reconstructing an unintended output.
-More formally, given original input $\x_o$ and the adversary's target output $\x_t$, the attacker seeks a perturbation $\pert \in \mathcal{X}$ such that the VAE's reconstruction of the perturbed input $(\x_o + \pert)$ is similar to $\x_t$.
+More formally, given original input $\x_o$ and the adversary's target output $\x_t$, the attacker seeks a perturbation $\pert \in \mathcal{X}$ such that the VAE's reconstruction of perturbed input $(\x_o + \pert)$ is similar to $\x_t$.